-"Yes, you would care," continued the old lady.
-"You know that he is a man of much influence in this place, and that he never wronged you in any way or shape.
-Your estimation of his character is only formed from what I may see you this week. others have said.
-Now answer me truly: Would you wish that some third party would whisper in his ear the scandal you have spoken of him?"
-"Well-I don't know as I shouldbut there's no danger."
-"Ah, my son; you don't know how much danger there may be.
-I am afraid you are as free in speaking to others as you are in speaking to us.
-Have you not spoken to Mr. Simmons thus?"
-Luke was obliged to admit that he had; but still claimed that there was no danger, and that he had a right so to speak.
-Why do you hope that?"
+"Why do you hope that?"
 "Because it would have been very wrong.
 I know Mr. Lovejoy is a very eccentric man, and very set and even bitter in his prejudices; but I never heard a lisp against his character for honesty and uprightness.
-Have you spoken of him out of doora?" sternly, yet tenderly.
-"Do not say so-you are too free in the use of that tongue of yours.
+Have you spoken of him out of doors?
+"I have spoken my mind of him," replied Luke, somewhat stubbornly; "and I shall speak so again."
+"Stop!" said the mother-she spoke sternly, yet tenderly.
+"Do not say soyou are too free in the use of that tongue of yours.
 You are not sure that Mr. Lovejoy has spoken one word against you, and you have no right to speak so against him.
 If this should go to his ears, it might injure you.
-If you are going into business you should en-deavor to make friends and not enemies.
+If you are going into business you should endeavor to make friends and not enemies.
 Let me assure you, my son, you had better break yourself of this bad habit.
 Just look at it in this light, and you ought not to look further: It is a habit from which no good can possibly flow, but from which much evil must result.
 Is not that reason enough for giving it up?"
 While they were yet speaking, the door bell rang, and the servant handed in a letter for Luke Wharton, saying, the postman had just left it.
 The young man broke the seal and read as follows:

+"Friend Wharton-

-"Friend Wharton- I am very sorry to be obliged to inform you that our plan for purchasing the store in partnership cannot be carried "So it would," continued his mother, "and this shows you that there must be "and this shows you that there must be money from my uncle, Samuel Lovejoy, whom you know, but he will not allow me to move as I intended.
-I may as well be frank with you as not; he says he will purchase the whole store for me, or he will allow me to take such a sometimes, in the way you speak to share as I wish.
-A week ago he had others, and I am sorry it is so.
-Now resigned all his previously formed plans in my favor, but he has met with something which has suddenly and strangely changed his mind.
+I am very sorry to be obliged to inform you that our plan for purchasing the store in partnership cannot be carried out.
+I had so arranged to have the money from my uncle, Samuel Lovejoy, whom you know, but he will not allow me to move as I intended.
+I may as well be frank with you as not; he says he will purchase the whole store for me, or he will allow me to take such a share as I wish.
+A week ago he had resigned all his previously formed plans in my favor, but he has met with something which has suddenly and strangely changed his mind.
 He simply tells me that he will not trust you where my money will be at stake.
 He says further (pardon me, for I must speak frankly), a man who uses his tongue as you use yours, would be sure to ruin a business sooner or later.

 Will you see him and talk with him?
-Yours, &c., THOMAS LYON."
-The hand that held the letter sank by Luke's side, and a smothered groan escaped him.
-What is it?" asked his young wife springing to his side.